 - Discipline and termination policy

-- Using social media
+- Social media policy

-When formatting, make sure to provide an overview of the policy first, then describe how it operates.
+When developing policies, make sure to provide an overview of the policy first, then describe how it operates.
 It may also be helpful to provide examples of the policy in action.
 Finally, include a section that details how the policy interacts with your other policies and procedures.

-Tips for writing policies
+Tips for writing company policies

 - Clearly explain the conduct expected of employees, and the consequences of breaching policies.